support for pre- and post-doctoral trainees to develop skills for conducting

 - TOTTS Seminars: Trainees are expected to participate in once monthly 3-4 hour seminars to develop skills aligned with the NIH CTR core competencies and promote successful team oriented translational research.
 Activities and topics include discussing research issues from a T0.5 to T4 perspective, leadership, working in teams and conducting team oriented science, entrepreneurship, working in communities, translating research across target audiences (patients, citizens, researchers, clinicians, funders, and policy makers), and providing opportunities for networking.

-- Participation in CO-Mentor: TOTT is committed to providing excellent mentorship to our trainees and their mentors.
+- Participation in CO-Mentor (Not required but strongly encouraged for Post-Doctoral Trainees): TOTT is committed to providing excellent mentorship to our trainees and their mentors.
 CO-Mentor’s aims are to: 1) develop skills and behaviors consistent with effective mentoring relationships; 2) enhance the specific mentor-mentee relationship; and 3) build a network of trained mentors and mentees who could model these practices for others, leading to a sustainable culture of mentoring at CCTSI institutions.
-CO-Mentor consists of four half-day sessions.
+CO-Mentor consists of 4 half-day sessions over September to April.

 - Immersion with Translational Mentor: Each trainee will identify a translational mentor that will be a liaison to the community of the target audience appropriate to the trainee’s area of research.
 For trainees in a biomedical PhD program or part of the post-doctoral DVM track, having a clinical experience is crucial to understanding the context of human disease and illness and for developing interdisciplinary communication and team work.
 Each PhD biomedical and DVM trainee will have a clinical mentor who works with the trainee to develop a clinical experience relevant to the trainee.
 Trainees in doctoral health professional degree or medical residency programs will identify a translational mentor and have the option of developing an immersion experience in a biomedical lab or a health-oriented patient advocacy community relevant to the trainee.
 Requirements for the immersion experience include: 1) attending an orientation, 2) shadowing their mentor, understanding the patient’s experience with their disease, and discussing medical problems of patients relevant to their research, and 3) maintaining a reflective diary with entries made on patients seen during each clinical attendance.
 The frequency of clinic attendance will be tailored to each individual project.